rust-lang/rust/text/0000-Self-not-sized-by-default.md

   objects implement their respective traits ([RFC 255]).

 - Remove the `Sized` defaults altogether.
 This approach is purer, but the annotation burden is substantial.
-The author continues to experiment in the hopes of finding an alternative to current blanket default, but without success thus far (beyond the idea of doing global inference).
+We continue to experiment in the hopes of finding an alternative to current blanket default, but without success thus far (beyond the idea of doing global inference).

 # Unresolved questions